-At Dartmouth, the Undergraduate Deans Office attests to the applicant's academic and personal record, if requested as part of the "Dean's Certification."
+- At Dartmouth, the Undergraduate Deans Office attests to the applicant's academic and personal record, if requested by the professional school as part of the "Dean's Certification."

-Please submit the form provided by the professional school to Colleen Murphy in the Undergraduate Deans Office in person [Baker 224]. by fax 603.646.6166, or mail [Hinman 6064 or 6064 Baker Library, Suite 224, Hanover NH 03755].
+- Please submit the form provided by the professional school to Colleen Murphy in the Undergraduate Deans Office in person [Carson 125] by emailing to Colleen Murphy a scanned copy (if the professional school allows), by fax 603-646-6166, or mail [Hinman 6064 or 6064 Carson Hall, Suite 125, Hanover NH 03755].

-Because of the high volume of requests, your "Dean's Certification" will take 2-3 weeks to be processed.
+- Because of the high volume of requests, your "Dean's Certification" will take 2-3 weeks to be processed.
 Please plan accordingly.

 - Students with financial aid loans must complete Exit Counseling sessions.
 The Financial Aid and/or Student Financial Services Office will send out notification emails during the spring term with instructions on where to complete the sessions online.

 - to apply for Optional Practical Training, if eligible;

 - to arrange for transfer to another school, if applicable;

-- to pick up any remaining immigration documents from OVIS or USCIS.
+- to pick up any remaining immigration documents from OVIS or USCIS

 - Return all borrowed books to the library from which they were borrowed and pay any fines.

 - Contact professors, deans and/or employers EARLY for recommendations, allowing for ample time prior to a deadline.
 It is helpful to provide a current resumé.
 Recommendations can also be included in your Interfolio Account for future use.

 - If you are applying to Law School, you do not need to open an Interfolio Account.
 You do, however. need to have your letters sent to LSAC Credential Assembly Service.
 Contact the Center for Professional Development for more information.